flypapertech/avian/README.md

 # Avian
-A highly scalable, and easy to use environment for rapidly developing and delivering modern web, mobile and desktop applications.
+Easily power your HTML5 web, mobile or desktop application.

 # Synopsis
+A highly scalable, and easy to use environment for rapidly developing and delivering modern HTML5 web, mobile and desktop applications.

-Host an HTML5 application using Avian...
+Host your HTML5 application using Avian...

     avian --name appname --home /path/to/your/app --port 8080